 The best part of the show remains its catchy theme song which I still clearly remember, even though I don’t remember much of the show itself.
 If you like westerns and loved the Teenage Mutant Ninja Turtles, then you owe it to yourself to get hold of this cartoon.

-The show centred around an everyday family who, after a tragic accident, are turned into super power bionic heroes by their father (what an awesome dad!).
+The show is centred around an everyday family who, after a tragic accident, is turned into superpower bionic heroes by their father (what an awesome dad!).

 Each member of the family had their own unique bionic power.

 Jack Bennet, the father of the group, had a handy-dandy set of bionic eyes which allowed him to not only cycle through various vision modes but also afforded him the ability to shoot energy blasts.
 Basically, he’s what you would get if you combined Cyclops and a pair of x-ray specs.

 The matriarch of the group was Helen Bennet who, thanks to her bionic implant, had various ESP-based powers that could give her glimpses of the future.

 The jock of the family was Eric Bennet, a hot-headed, loud-mouthed sports fan whose electromagnetic powers allow him to retract and repel objects with great force.

 Meg Bennet was a young teenager with the power to emit sonic beams from her shoulder-mounted blasters.